microsoft/azure-pipelines-tasks/Tasks/Maven/README.md

 - **Run SonarQube Analysis :** You can choose to run SonarQube analysis after executing the current goals. 'install' or 'package' goals should be executed first.
 To know more about this option [click here](http://blogs.msdn.com/b/visualstudioalm/archive/2015/10/08/the-maven-build-task-now-simplifies-sonarqube-analysis.aspx)

-####Control Options

-- **Enabled :** Clear this check box if you want to disable a step.
-This is a handy option if a step is not working correctly or if you need to focus on other parts of the process.
-You can also right-click the build step to toggle this setting.

-- **Continue on error :**  If an error occurs in this step, and this check box is Cleared, the build fails and no subsequent steps are run.
-If the check box is Selected, the build will be partially successful at best, and the next step is run.

-- **Always run :** Select this check box if you want the step to run even if the build is failing.